pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

    for JPEG and real color fitting.
 You can leave corrections for color failures turned on.

+5. Set your camera to color profile to AdobeRGB.

-5. Set the ISO to the lowest possible value.
+6. Set the ISO to the lowest possible value.
 Some cameras have an extended ISO range, don't use any of those values.
 For example my camera offers ISO 50, ISO 64 and ISO 80.
 Those are extended ISO values.
 The lowest ISO not in the extended range for my camera is ISO 100.
 Check your camera manual!

-6. Wear dark cloths, the best is a black hoody with long sleeves :-)
+7. Wear dark cloths, the best is a black hoody with long sleeves :-)

 #### In the field